 - Design Crowd

-There is also the option of creating your own website and selling premade covers through that or creating specific designs for a client.
-I don't want to discourage you from doing that but you will be spending a good deal of time trying to get your site found by the search engines when you could be designing artistic book covers.
+There is also the option of creating your website and selling book covers by creating specific designs for a client.
+I don't want to discourage you from doing that, but you will be spending a good deal of time trying to get your site found by the search engines when you could be designing beautiful book covers.

 Stop for a moment and imagine yourself in a bookstore.
-You're looking at the selection of books and the first thing you see is the front cover.
-If it looks intriguing, you'll flip it over and read the back cover and if that has piqued your interest, you'll likely purchase the book.
-The cover design can make or break a book, so it is your responsibility, as the artist, to create something which will help sell your customer's book.
+You're looking at the selection of books, and the first thing you see is the front cover.
+If it looks intriguing, you'll flip it over and read the back cover, and if that piques your interest, you'll likely purchase the book.
+The cover design can make or break a book, so it is your responsibility, as the artist/designer, to create something that will help sell that book.

-If you are creating a design specific for a customer, they will have an idea, hopefully, of what they want.
-This could be showing a representation of characters in the book or it might feature the location of where the story takes place.
-Listen attentively and ask questions to ensure you don't waste your time and your customer gets what they want.
-What you don't want is a back and forth communication of things to change as this may cause problems and become a source of irritation for both you and your client.
+If you're creating a specific design for a customer, they will have an idea, hopefully, of what they want.
+They may want a character in the book or feature the location of where the story takes place.
+Listen attentively and ask questions to ensure you don't waste your time and your customer gets a cover they'll be proud to put their name on.
+What you don't want is a back-and-forth communication of things to change, as this may cause problems and become a source of irritation for both you and your client.

 Selecting a Genre